Chicago police, activists and businesses prepare for verdict in officer's trial in Laquan McDonald killing

-Nearly four years after the fatal shooting of 17-year-old Laquan McDonald, Chicago is preparing for the verdict in the high-profile murder trial of police Officer Jason Van Dyke.
+Nearly four years after the fatal shooting of 17-year-old Laquan McDonald, Chicago is bracing for the verdict in the high-profile murder trial of police Officer Jason Van Dyke.

-Closing arguments began Thursday in the trial of the white officer facing two counts of first-degree murder, 16 counts of aggravated battery and one count of official misconduct for shooting and killing the black teenager.
+The white officer faces two counts of first-degree murder, 16 counts of aggravated battery and one count of official misconduct for shooting and killing the black teenager.
 Van Dyke faces up to life in prison if convicted.

 Crime, law enforcement and corrections